Optogenetic System

 LED Power Connector

-The LED drivers and optogenetic LED panels are connected via the ribbon cables with20-way IDC connector, which is compatible with all LED assemblies in the system- see Section pinout of LED Driver , Arduino control board.
-You can go to he section (Setup wiring & Optogenetic LEDs panel Connectors) to know how to assemble flat ribbon cables with an IDC connector.
+The LED drivers and optogenetic LED panels are connected via the ribbon cables with 20-way IDC connectors, which are compatible with all LED assemblies in the system.
+See Section pinout of LED drivers, Arduino control board.
+You can go to the section Setup wiring & Optogenetic LEDs panel Connectors to know how to assemble flat ribbon cables with an IDC connector.